Vanguard Personal Advisor Services Review 2018-Top AUM & Low Fees

 - The initial investment minimum is higher than most competitors and excludes smaller investors.
 Wealthfront has a $500 minimum, while Betterment has no minimum.

 - Vanguard’s robo-advisor doesn’t offer an automatic tax-harvesting feature.

 - The service is not for self-directed investors (which of course is not its purpose).

 - Rebalancing is less frequent than it is with other robo-advisor services.
 This may or may not be a disadvantage, depending upon your preferences.

 Vanguard is among the most trusted names in mutual funds, and they have brought their expertise to robo-advising through Vanguard Personal Advisor Services.
 It offers professional management at a reasonable fee, though it is much more advantageous for larger investors who can take advantage of even lower management fees.

 But even for investors who have less than $500,000 to invest, Vanguard Personal Advisor Services offers all of the advantages that people seek from robo-advisors, but with the added benefit of having regular contact with a live advisor.

 That’s a tough combination to beat in an industry that’s becoming increasingly competitive.
 Vanguard is well-positioned with their robo-advisor service to meet the needs of an even larger number of investors than they already have.

-Although, if you’re interested in a robo-advisor with human financial advisors, lower minimum investment amounts, tax-loss harvesting and the opportunity to invest in individual stocks as well, check out Personal Capital (they were among the top performing robo-advisors last year).
+Although, if you’re interested in a robo-advisor with human financial advisors, a unique free investment management dashboard, tax-loss harvesting and the opportunity to invest in individual stocks as well, check out Personal Capital (they were among the top performing robo-advisors in 2016).

 Kevin Mercadante is a professional personal finance blogger, and the owner of the personal finance blog, OutOfYourRut.com.
 He has backgrounds in both accounting and the mortgage industry.
 He lives in New Hampshire and can be followed on Twitter at @OutOfYourRut.